obricks/open-source-architecture/terminology.md

-We list here all the terms that are related to new pratices in architecture, design, urbanism that involve the fact that more that one creator design a projects, and that project can be reusable and improved by many.
+We list here all the terms that are related to new pratices in architecture, design, urbanism and more generally creative industries that involve the fact that more that one creator design a projects, and that project can be reusable and improved by many.

 * Open source architecture
 * Open source Hardware